Associate Professor of Statistics

 I continue to work on fundamental questions of stochastic processes, in particular the behaviour of stochastic flows, the asymptotics of killed Markov processes, and the growth rates of populations dynamics in random environments.

-- With K. Wachter and A. Dahl, Statistical properties of simple random-effects models for genetic heritability, bioRxiv 087304.
+- With Kenneth Wachter and Andy Dahl, Statistical properties of simple random-effects models for genetic heritability, Electronic Journal of Statistics, 12.1 (2019), pp. 321-358.

 - With S.H.
 Orzack et al., The human sex ratio from conception to birth, (2015), PNAS, 112 (16), E2102-E2111.